Tuesday, 23 April 2024

 First attempt at the counter-flow chiller

-Washing machine valve put in right at the bottom.
-CW in front right, meaning the hot water out is the hose pipe just visible on the right.
+Washing machine valve put in right at the bottom of the boiler to get the wort out.
+CW IN front right, meaning the hot water out is the hose pipe just visible on the right.
 Crystal/braided hose for the wort in.
 The copper hook is the wort out to hang on the barrel.
 The tank is about 47cm diameter, putting the chiller at about 30cm.
 ID of hosepipe is 12.7mm, so a 10mm copper pipe sounds too big.
 Assuming 8m of 8mm pipe this gives an area of 0.2m2.
 A 10mm pipe would give 0.25m2.

 Research.
 Some notes on NAS